smurphy123/UPenn-BootCamp/Project1/README.md

 - Run the playbook, and navigate to HTTP://(ELKserverIP):5601/app/kibana to check that the installation worked as expected.

 - Which file is the playbook?
 Where do you copy it?
-  - The file for the Filebeat playbook is filebeat-playbook.yml and is copied to the /etc/filebeat directory.
-The file for the Metricbeat playbook is metricbeat-playbook.yml and is copied to the /etc/metricbeat directory.
+  - Filebeat playbook: filebeat-playbook.yml
+  Copy to the /etc/filebeat directory.
+  - Metricbeat playbook: metricbeat-playbook.yml
+  Copy to the /etc/metricbeat directory.
 - Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?
-  - You update the /etc/ansible/hosts file to make Ansible run on a specific machine.
-You update each playbook file and edit the hosts line to specify what machines that specific playbook file runs on.
+  - Update the /etc/ansible/hosts file to make Ansible run on a specific machine.
+Update each playbook file and edit the hosts line to specify what machines that specific playbook file runs on.
 - Which URL do you navigate to in order to check that the ELK server is running?
   - HTTP://(ELKserverIP):5601/app/kibana